omec-project/pfcpsim/README.md

 PASS
 ok  	github.com/omec-project/pfcpsim/fuzz	900.684s
 ```
-- If the test result shows "PASS" and the UPF didn't crash, it means you have passed the fuzzy test!
+- If the test result shows "PASS" and the UPF didn't crash, it means that the fuzzy test was successful!
+- ```

-- If Pfcpsim can't connect to UPF:
+- If Pfcpsim can't connect to the UPF, the user will see an output like this:
 ```
 ...
 failure while testing seed corpus entry: Fuzz/seed#0